vanderhe/fortnet/doc/recipes/docs/basics/firsttrain.rst

 mapped to translational, rotational and commutation (same type) invariant values.
 One famous set of functions that fulfills this purpose are the so-called Atom-centered symmetry functions (ACSF) by J. Behler :cite:`acsf`.
-Fortnet currently implements radial :math:`G_2` and angular :math:`G_5` functions, as denoted in the original ACSF paper.
-Their respective parameters are calculated automatically by Fortnet, so that a decent coverage of the sphere defined by the cutoff radius is guaranteed.
+Fortnet currently implements radial :math:`G_1, G_2, G_3` and angular :math:`G_4, G_5` functions, as denoted in the original ACSF paper.
+In this case Fortnet's automatic parameter generation scheme is used to achieve a decent coverage of the cutoff sphere by utilizing :math:`G_2` and :math:`G_5` functions.
 Therefore, only the number of radial (``NRadial``) and angular (``NAngular``), as well as the cutoff radius (``RCut``), needs to be specified.
 The unit of the cutoff radius is Angstrom.
-Due to the nature of the ACSF it is likely to get input values of very different magnitudes of order.
+Due to the nature of the ACSF it is likely to get input values of very different orders of magnitude.
 To compensate for this and achieve an improvement in convergency and overall stability, it is possible to apply a simple z-score standardization in the background, before feeding the network.
 This behavior is controlled via the ``Standardization`` option.
+The ``Reduce`` entry determines whether the ACSF functions should be element resolved or unresolved.
+In the latter case (``Reduce`` = Yes) the calculated neighbor lists would contain all the atoms regardless of their type which leads to a significant reduction of the input features.
+However, this would require the weighting of individual summands with :ref:`atomic prefactors <sec-acsf_atomid>` since otherwise contradictory input features would arise.
+Since the dataset at hand only contains silicon atoms, this parameter may be ignored for now.

 Training